uestla/TwiGrid/README.md

 	}
 	```

-	We'll define the datagrid body inside custom `build()` method.
+	We'll define the datagrid body inside the `build()` method.
 Although the table `user` has many columns, we'll have just some of them in our grid just to make it easy.

 	```php
 	$this->addColumn('firstname', 'Firstname');